rcompos/kubespray-and-pray/README.md

     __Scale out:__  Nodes may be added later by running the Kubespray _scale.yml_.

-    __Optional Container Volume:__  To create a dedicated Docker container logical volume on an available raw disk volume, edit _prep-cluster.yml_ and change the value _block_device_ to desired value, such as _/dev/sdd_.
-Otherwise, the _/var/lib/docker_ directory will by default, reside under the local root filesystem.

     __Optional Cluster Configuration:__  Edit Kubespray group variables in _all.yml_ and _k8s-cluster.yml_ to configure cluster to your needs.

     _kubespray-and-pray/files/all.yml_